|

 Both Certificate and Associate in Applied Science Degree programs are

-on the welding profession can be found at http://www.bls.gov/oco/
+on the welding profession can be found at the Bureau of Labor Statistics

 Class Schedule

-In addition to technical classes, four related courses are also required
+In addition to technical classes, five related courses are also required

-Reading, Industrial Materials, and Industrial Math.
-For AAS degree-seeking
+Reading, Industrial Materials, Technical Math, and OSHA 10.
+For

 Mission